jazoza/architecturality/06_bots_interactions.md

 Changed the state size to 1 in generation of the models.
 Running all 6 bots from 1PM.
 Stopped at midnight.

 ### Tuesday 11.07.2017
-Transfered the code for all the bots to one file, where they can be ran together.
+Transferred the code for all the bots to one file, where they can be ran together.
 Running from 00h08

+### Wednesday 12.07.2017
+Made some changes in the all bots file, corrected the "mentions" function and included a new markovify class.
+Running the bots from 22h10.